 Fun fact: iThemes was the first security plugin we tested.
 The website and the entire setup process gave us the impression that, yes, these guys know what WordPress security is all about.
 Unfortunately though, none of that know-how seems to have made it into the actual plugin.

-iThemes Security is a malware scanner, in effect, because there is no mechanism to clean malware.
+At first, we assumed that iThemes Security is a malware scanner, because there is no mechanism to clean malware.
 Nor does the website say that there is a firewall.
 This is not great, because scanning is one of the pillars of WordPress security but not the only one.
 However, you can cobble together a mix of various plugins to give you that functionality, if you have a decent scanner in the first place.

 Ah, but that was the problem. iThemes is not a malware scanner.
 It is not a vulnerability scanner.
 It scans the Google blacklist for your website.
 You know, the same thing you can do from the Transparency Report page, without needing to install a plugin.
 The biggest giveaway was that the scan lasted seconds.
 There is no way a scanner can go through all the website files and folders in literal seconds.

 Brute force protection for the login page was patchy and inconsistent, and the activity log was useless.
 More on that later.

 On the plus side, iThemes Security has an excellent two-factor authentication feature.
 We also liked how easy it was to implement reCAPTCHA on wp-login.
 And finally, the user password management settings were really granular and detailed.
 Additionally, there are a few decent WordPress hardening features, like blocking PHP execution in folders.